syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeView/Drag-and-Drop.md

 # Drag and Drop

-To perform drag and drop operation in TreeView specify “**AllowDragAndDrop**” as true.
+To perform drag and drop operation in TreeView specify **AllowDragAndDrop** as true.
 It allows you to drag and drop node in all level of same TreeView.